bertptrs/marty/README.md

 Configuration
 -------------

 Configuration can be done by changing the `marty::smarty` configuration.
-Just refer to the [http://makoframework.com/docs/3.6/getting-started:configuration#cascading_configuration](Mako documentation on package configuration) for details.
+Just refer to the [Mako documentation on package configuration](http://makoframework.com/docs/3.6/getting-started:configuration#cascading_configuration) for details.

 The configuration properties are as follows: